BlakeWeissman/smartphone-finder/README.md

-# Smartphone Finder
+# Smartphone Finder Prototype
-A simple web app built with React that helps people search for smartphones based on their needs and criteria.
+A prototype for a simple web app built with React that helps people search for smartphones based on their needs and criteria.